12 Important Fintech Trends (2021-2024)

-AI is changing everything, from lending to how an organization is run.
+AI is changing everything in the financial sector, from lending to how an organization is run.

 The different uses of AI in the finance world.

-On the operations side, it’s estimated that by 2030 AI will have reduced total bank operating expenses by 22%.
+On the operations side, it’s estimated that by 2030 AI will reduce total bank operating expenses by 22%.